CEO 001 Setting a Course for Your Business

 CEO 013 Getting Press and Publicity

-What's the difference between an acknowledged artist and an unknown artist?
-A mention in The New York Times.
+Develop your special angle for attracting the media's interest in your business.
 Learn to put yourself in the loop for free publicity from newspapers, magazines, and trade publications.
-This class helps you put together a public relations plan covering everything from press releases and press kits to low-cost promotional events.
-Develop your special angle for attracting the media's interest in your business.
+Put together a public relations plan covering everything from press releases and press kits to low-cost promotional events.

 CEO 015 The Power of Negotiation